massimilianobotticelli/mcp-meeting-assistant/README.md

 -----

 ## Architecture

 The application's architecture is designed around an orchestrator (`ChatSession`) that manages the flow of information between the user, the Large Language Model (Gemini), and the local tool server (MCP Server).
+The system now supports **LLM-powered tool calls**: server-side tools can trigger LLM completions via a sampling callback, enabling advanced features like creative brainstorming directly from the server.

 ```mermaid
 sequenceDiagram